KolorCompany/KolorEyesIframeAPI/README.md

     api.setUpdateRate(rate:number) :void
 Sets the update rate of values for getters function in milliseconds.
 The default rate is 100ms.

+**getPlayerCoreType**

+    api.getPlayerCoreType() :string
+Returns (*string*) the player core type, it can be either "webgl" or "flash".
+These values are listed in the constant KolorEyesIframeAPI.coreTypes

+**kill**

+    api.kill() :void
+Kills the connection of the Iframe API

 Events
 ------